 Option Activities to Promote ShakeOut to Your Constituents Admin.
 Impact 1 Promote ShakeOut via social media.
 Web resources and templates are on your ShakeOut region's "Resources" page.
 Include references to ShakeOut in press releases or other messaging when possible.
-Use the ShakeOut logo on your printed materials & communications (www.ShakeOut.org/graphics) Less than 1 hour per week 2 Activities listed in option 1.
+Use the ShakeOut logo on your printed materials &amp; communications (www.shakeout.org/graphics) Less than 1 hour per week 2 Activities listed in option 1.
 Provide ShakeOut materials via your website and public places.
 Use communication channels such as email lists and newsletters to inform people and organizations about ShakeOut.
-Use resources available at www.ShakeOut.org/messaging.
 Less than 5 hours per week 3 Activities listed above.
 Include ShakeOut outreach in existing campaigns, such as National Preparedness Month and community safety programs.
 Ask partners to promote ShakeOut via their networks.
 Collaborate with key organizations that can reach large populations of individuals who can be invited to register, such as state school agencies, school districts, business networks, colleges, major retailers, and military bases.
 Less than 15 hours per week 4 Activities listed above.
 Join with partners and existing campaigns to help one another attain each other's goals.
 Synergize efforts by including website links and informational materials on your websites.
 Attend school, business, or other conferences or meetings to register organizations via computer or printed registration forms.
 Work with local media outlets or purchase media time to promote ShakeOut in the months leading up to the drill.
 Include promotional ShakeOut materials at community events, such as town meetings, recreational events, and in public spaces.
 Facilitate a major ShakeOut drill at a school, community center, mall, museum, transportation hub, or other venue and invite all constituents to participate together.
 Invite elected officials to speak and recruit extensive media coverage.
-More than 25 hours per week
+More than 25 hours per week county 2013 all departments participated in the "Drop, Cover, and Hold On" exercise, with some departments performing additional fire drills and evacuations.
+Training workshops were provided for departments and volunteer CERT teams.
+The San Bernardino County Museum also held a public safety event on the day of the ShakeOut involving educational lectures, fire safety, and an Earthquake Preparedness Fair support from the San Bernardino County Board of Supervisors and the county Fire Chief.